ifyyegwim/Breaking-into-DevOps/Project1.md

 exit

-*I ran a security script to remove insecure default settings and lock down access to my database system using*
+*I ran a security script to remove insecure default settings and lock down access to my database system using:*

 sudo mysql_secure_installation